OrangeCash090/Roblox-3D-Engine/README.md

 ## Other Information
 To draw to the screen on Roblox, my engine uses the [CanvasDraw] module.
 I do not own this module, and it is only as optimized as the creator made it to be.
-I will also be updating this repository to fix other bugs or use other methods.
+This also uses ported code from Python which this guy made: https://www.youtube.com/c/@FinFet I will also be updating this repository to fix other bugs or use other methods.
 If you are using this, __please credit me__.
 > Note: This engine is not perfect, it still needs to be optimized more.
 Large amounts of triangles impact performance, and so does a lot of colors at once.